Benjamin-Lawson23/configure-ad/README.md

 </p>
 <p>

 <b>Congratulations!
-You have installed On-Premises Active Directory in Microsoft Azure</b>
+You have installed on-Premises Active Directory in Microsoft Azure</b>